A Glug of Oil

 For the filling

-3. Stir in the tomato purée, and cook for a further 2 minutes.
+2. Pour in the wine and cook for 1 minute.
+Stir in the tomato purée, and cook for a further 2 minutes.
+Add the paprika and stir.

-5. Add the shredded chicken, olives and parsley.
+4. Add the shredded chicken, olives and parsley.
 Season to taste with salt and pepper.

 Preheat the oven to 180°C/160°C Fan/Gas 4

-1. Put the filling in a 20x30cm/8x12inch ovenproof dish and top with the mashed potato.
+1. Put the filling in a 20x30cm/8x12 inch ovenproof dish and top with the mashed potato.

-3. Bake for 30–35 minutes, until piping hot and the potato is golden-brown.
+2. Grate over the cheese and bake for 30-35 minutes, until piping hot and the potato is golden-brown.

 Did you make this recipe?